ValleyAgriculturalSoftware/FeedWatch-8-Reports/README.md

 1. Make your changes then commit and push them
 1. Open a [Pull Request](https://github.com/ValleyAgriculturalSoftware/FeedWatch-8-Reports/compare/)

-After being reviewed, your changes will be added or a modifications may be requested.
+After being reviewed, your changes will be added or modifications may be requested.

 ##### VAS Employees